buyallmemes/blog-api/posts/20240422-testing-guideline.md

 Clean.
 Less boilerplate code.

 Messy unit tests possess much greater risk than the absence of tests.
-They create fake coverage and mislead into the idea that the code is working.
+They create fake coverage and mislead into an idea that the code is working.

-Review and refactor tests regularly.
+#### Review and refactor tests regularly

-Just like production code, tests should be reviewed and refactored regularly to ensure that they are still valid and maintainable.
+Just like production code, tests should be reviewed and refactored to ensure that they are still valid and maintainable.
 This includes removing redundant tests, consolidating duplicate tests, and improving test readability.

-### **Keep your tests small and focused**
+### Keep your tests small and focused

 Follow the AAA pattern (Arrange, Act, Assert)/GWT pattern (Given, When, Then)